.NET HELP

 Collecting Metrics

-To collect metrics, you'll also need to configure the OpenTelemetry Metrics API.
-This involves a similar setup but focuses on metrics rather than tracing.
+To collect metrics, you'll also need to configure the OpenTelemetry Metrics API, focusing on metrics rather than tracing.

 public void ConfigureServices(IServiceCollection services)